modding-guide

 Writing your first code, hello Feras

 The first code we need to write are the tags that make it clear everything in this file is a mod.
 We follow guidelines that are the same for every mod.
-So the modloader can actually do his/her job and merge the code we wrote with the existing assets.xml.
+So the modloader can actually do their job and merge the code we wrote with the existing assets.xml.

 <ModOps>